nqcm/pathway-to-arabic/docs/reading/iraab-quran-mehrali.md

 You can start reading these books alongside other courses.
 But ideally you should first complete the three Madinah Books before you will be able to understand these books.

+**Update August 2024** Brother Asif is no more teaching but other teachers from LQToronto have been taking this series further.
+You can find the complete playlist [here](https://www.youtube.com/playlist?list=PLbHImzKxsxxPKX4mHiFb-871vkJekLSkr){target=\_blank}.

 <br>
 ****